FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Git rebase

-  Rebase is specialized tool used for rewriting commit history and itegrating changes from one branch to another.
+  Rebase is specialized tool used for rewriting commit history and integrating changes from one branch to another.

+  Changing git history is always dangerous and cause data loss if not handled properly.

+  Rebasing basically, taking a branch's base commit with its following commits, change its base posiiton to an other commit and apply them to the changed position.

 ```bash